Neuro-Mechatronics-Interfaces/MicroROS-PICO/README.md

 ```
 ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyACM0
 ```
-If access to the port is denied, you may need to allow read/write access and add yourself to the `tty` and `dialout` groups (necessary for commubnicating with USB peripheral devices).
+If access to the port is denied, you may need to allow read/write access and add yourself to the `tty` and `dialout` groups (necessary for communicating with USB peripheral devices).
 ```
 sudo chmod a+rw /dev/ttyACM0
 sudo usermod -a -G dialout $USER